 Note that the range of model outputs will vary from model to model.
-Below are generic outputs that capture the basic information provided by most lake-eutrophication models.
+Below are generic outputs that capture the basic information provided by most lakeeutrophication models.
 Modelling groups whose models do not provide all information listed here are invited to report on the reduced set of variables implemented in their models.

-Climate & CO2 concer Climate & CO2 concentration scenarios picontrol Pre-industrial climate and 286ppm CO 2 concentration.
-The climate data for the entire period (1661-2299) are unique - no (or little) recycling of data has taken place. historical Historical climate and CO2 concentration. rcp26 Future climate and CO 2 concentration from RCP2.6. rcp60 Future climate and CO 2 concentration from RCP6.0. rcp85 Future climate and CO 2 concentration from RCP8.5.
-Human influence and Human influence and land-use scenarios 1860soc Pre-industrial land use and other human influences.
+Climate & CO 2 concentration scenarios picontrol Pre-industrial climate and 286ppm CO 2 concentration.
+The climate data for the entire period (1661-2299) are unique - no (or little) recycling of data has taken place. historical Historical climate and CO 2 concentration. rcp26 Future climate and $CO_2$ concentration from RCP2.6. rcp60 Future climate and $CO_2$ concentration from RCP6.0. rcp85 Future climate and CO 2 concentration from RCP8.5.
+Human influence and land-use scenarios 1860soc Pre-industrial land use and other human influences.
 Given the small effect of dams & reservoirs before 1900, modellers may apply the 1901 dam/reservoir configuration during the pre-industrial period and the 1861-1900 part of the historical period if that is significantly easier than applying the 1861 configuration.

 histsoc Varying historical land use and other human influences.
 2005soc Fixed year-2005 land use and other human influences. nosoc No direct human influences on the water cycle.
 This is only for models that do not represent any water abstraction.
-Such model simulations should be labeled "nosoc" even if human land-use is represented. rcp26soc Varying land use ((e.g. point source inputs of nutrients and operational changes of reservoirs), water abstraction and other human influences according to SSP2 and RCP2.6; fixed year-2005 dams and reservoirs.
+Such model simulations should be labeled "nosoc" even if human land-use is represented. rcp26soc Varying land use (e.g. point source inputs of nutrients and operational changes of reservoirs), water abstraction and other human influences according to SSP2 and RCP2.6; fixed year-2005 dams and reservoirs.
 For models using fixed LU types, varying irrigation areas can also be considered as varying land use. rcp60soc Varying land use, water abstraction and other human influences according to SSP2 and RCP6.0, fixed year-2005 dams and reservoirs.
 For models using fixed LU types, varying irrigation areas can also be considered as varying land use.
 2100rcp26soc Land use and other human influences fixed at year 2100 levels according to RCP2.6.

 For the historical period, groups that have limited computational capacities may choose to report only part of the full period but including at least 1961-2005.
 All other periods should be reported completely.
-For those models that do not represent changes in human influences, those influences should be held fixed at 2005 levels throughout all Group 1 (cf. 2005soc marked as dashed blue lines in Fig. 1) and Group 2 simulations.
+For those models that do not represent changes in human influences, those influences should be held fixed at 2005 levels throughout all Group 1 (cf. 2005soc marked as dashed blue lines in Figure 1) and Group 2 simulations.
 Group 3 will be identical to Group 2 for these models and thus does not require additional simulations.
 Models that do not include human influences at all should nevertheless run the Group 1 and Group 2 simulation, since these simulations will still allow for an exploration of the effects of climate change compare to pre-industrial climate, and will also allow for a better assessment of the relative importance of human impacts versus climate impacts.
 These runs should be named as nosoc simulations.

-Table 11 ISIMIP2b scenarios for lakes simulations. \Option 2 only if option 1 not possible. \\If you can only run simulations with 2005soc, then it is sufficient to provide 200 years worth of picontrol climate (1661-1860).
+Table 11 ISIMIP2b scenarios for lakes simulations. \Option 2 only if option 1 not possible.
+Option 3 only if neither option 1 nor option 2 are possible.
+Simulations must follow a single row for each experiment; mixing of different options is not possible! \\If you can only run simulations with 2005soc, then it is sufficient to provide 200 years worth of picontrol climate (1661-1860).